f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 .. image:: ./assets/3.png

 In this scenario, application traffic is being migrated from VMware (On-Prem) environment to Nutanix (On-Prem) + OCP (On-Prem) environment.
 This is achieved by deploying the same application in all the 3 environments and gradually shifting traffic by adjusting the weight assigned to each environment.
-Initially, we start sending traffic to newly integrated platform, which is Nutanix and OCP in this case, then we steer traffic proportionally. we have set the weights as follows:
+Initially, we start sending traffic to newly integrated platforms, which is Nutanix and OCP in this case, then we steer traffic proportionally. we have set the weights as follows:

     VMware weight - 3, Nutanix weight - 1 and OCP weight - 1